JoachimWeise/website/content/post/2020-11-12-classification-stellar-spectra/index.md

 {{< /gallery >}}
 <center>
 <p style="color:#989898; width: 720px; text-align: justify; line-height: 1.1"><small>
-**Fig. 3:** Merz equatorial telescope of palermo astronomical observatory.
-The instrument was installed in 1865 and identical to the one used by Father Angelo Secchi at the Collegio Romano Observatory.
-The photograph shows the telescope as it was around the end of the 19th century.
+**Figs. 1, 2:** Merz equatorial telescope at the Collegio Romano Observatory. **Fig. 3:** Merz equatorial telescope of palermo astronomical observatory.
+The instrument was installed in 1865 and is identical to the one used by Secchi at the Collegio Romano Observatory.
 </small></p>
 </center>